sairohithpasham/nlp_project/ner4id-master/README.md

 Additionally, two different settings are available: zero-shot and one-shot.
 In the "zero-shot" setting, MWEs (potentially idiomatic phrases) in the training set are completely disjoint from those in the test and development sets.
 In the "one-shot" setting, they included one positive and one negative training example for each MWE in the test and development sets.

-The datasets are available in the [/data](./data) folder.
+The datasets which we used are available in the github repository

 <br>

 # Implementation
 We implemented our idiom identification system with [PyTorch](https://pytorch.org/) using the [Transformers library](https://huggingface.co/docs/transformers/index) to load the weights of a BERT-based model.
 To identify entities, instead, we employed [wikineural-multilingual-ner](https://huggingface.co/Babelscape/wikineural-multilingual-ner), a Multilingual BERT (mBERT) model fine-tuned on the [WikiNEuRal](https://github.com/babelscape/wikineural) dataset.
 We compare systems by means of their Macro F1 scores, as specified by the competition rules.

-We provide a **[Python Notebook](./code/NER4ID.ipynb)** that illustrates all the modules that characterize the NER4ID system.
+We have prepared a Python Notebook that demonstrates the key modules of the NER4ID system.
+To make it more user-friendly, we have simplified the notebook with the following modifications:

-For ease of use, we simplify the notebook in the following points:
+Unified Multilingual BERT Model: Instead of utilizing separate BERT models like BERT-base-cased for English and BERT-base-portuguese-cased for Portuguese and Galician, we employ a single BERT model known as BERT-base-multilingual-cased.
+This model can handle multiple languages, allowing for a streamlined approach.

-- Instead of using *BERT-base-cased* for English and of *BERT-base-portuguese-cased* for Portuguese and Galician, we use a single BERT-base-multilingual-cased model;
+Single Best Model Predictions: Instead of ensembling the predictions from 9 different model checkpoints, we focus solely on the predictions of the best-performing model.
+This simplifies the process and eliminates the need for combining multiple model outputs.

-- Rather than ensembling the predictions of 9 model checkpoints, we consider the predictions only of the best model;
+SpaCy NER Tagger: To identify entities, we utilize the widely-used SpaCy NER tagger.
+This tagger is known for its effectiveness in recognizing named entities in text, ensuring accurate entity identification within the NER4ID system.

-- To identify entities, we use rely on commonly-used SpaCy NER tagger.
+By implementing these simplifications, we aim to provide a more accessible and straightforward demonstration of the NER4ID system.
+Please refer to the Python Notebook for a detailed walkthrough and practical examples.